Multicloud Strategy: How to Get Started?

 - Upmost agility.
 A cloud-agnostic strategy allows you to leverage the strengths of each provider.
 In other words, use the best provider for your compute and storage need or the best fits for AI services, others.
 It also allows you to migrate these services from one provider to another according to varying costs, a point that we will cover in-depth in another section.

-All in all, the ability to migrate or distribute your apps and services to the provider who provides the most value is the crucial point of achieving a successful strategy.
+The crucial point of achieving a successful strategy is the ability to migrate or distribute your apps and services to the provider who provides the most value.

 Enable Security Out-of-the-Box